BreadCircuses/Tech-Journal/README.md

 *Sunday, August 27th*

 Found a cute Android app on Google Play: Algorithms: Explained and Animated.
-Very nice.
+Simple and nice.

 *Wednesday, May 3rd*